rockt/SETH/index.md

 SETH is a software that performs named entity recognition (NER) of single nucleotide polymorphisms (SNPs) and copy number variations (CNVs) from natural language texts.
 SETH's NER component is based on Scala parser combinatiors.
-By implementing an EBNF grammar proposed by Laros *et al.* (2011), these parsers are able to identify structured mentions of mutations that obey nomenclature (den Dunnen and Antonarakis, 2000).
+By implementing an EBNF grammar proposed by Laros *et al.* (2011), these parsers are able to identify structured mentions of mutations that obey the [HGVS nomenclature](http://www.hgvs.org/mutnomen/) (den Dunnen and Antonarakis, 2000).
 To get hold of unstructured mentions, SETH integrates MutationFinder (Caporaso *et al.*, 2007).
 Extracted structured and unstructured mentions of SNPs are linked to [dbSNP](http://www.ncbi.nlm.nih.gov/SNP/), a process referred to as named entity normalization (NEN).